 Queen-of-the-Prairie, Filipendula rubra

 Queen-of-the-Prairie, as its name suggests, displays its regal pink, inflorescence well above the rest of the plants in the garden.
 In only its second season, one plant in my garden easily stands 6’ tall.
-Queen-of-the-Prairie tolerates moist to wet soils, partial shade and prefers richer, organic soils.
+Queen-of-the-Prairie tolerates moist to wet soils, and partial shade and prefers richer organic soils.
 It can colonize in moist conditions, something I look for in my particular garden.
-The inflorescence last only about three weeks and attracts pollen seeking insects; something the House Wrens in our yard appreciate.
-This is an uncommon plant in nature, found mostly in the upper river basin of the Illinois River and is listed as “threatened” in Illinois.
-It is also indicative of high quality habitat.
+The inflorescence lasts only about three weeks and attracts pollen-seeking insects, something the House Wrens in our yard appreciate.
+This is an uncommon plant in nature, found mostly in the upper river basin of the Illinois River, and is listed as “threatened” in Illinois.
+It is also indicative of high-quality habitat.

 Button Bush, Cephalonthus occidentals